hashed-io/proxy-financial-smart-contracts/docs/Tutorials/how to assign roles.md

 </br>

-2. Click on the  `LOGIN WITH PROXY FINANCIAL`
+2. Click on the  `LOGIN WITH PROXY FINANCIAL.`

 </br>